nalifanova/lineman/SPECIFICATION.md

 - [x] Main menu scene that implements the main menu / options functionality
 - [ ] Overworld map scene that allows for level selection / game progression (Super Mario World etc)
 - [x] Main gameplay scene that implements the game physics of the main gameplay mode
-- [ ] Some sort of item inventory or in-game many scene that is used for a relevant function
+- [x] Some sort of item inventory or in-game many scene that is used for a relevant function
 - [ ] Level editor scene that implements level editor functionality
 - [ ] A ‘game over’ scene with some sort of animation and game over / credits
+  - Note: not a scene but a menu... might think of changing to a scene

 ## Required Gameplay and Mechanics (From Assignments)
 Your game must contain all the following mechanics.
 You may copy / paste / edit this list